Kafva/moat/README.md

 ## Development

 ### Import new images
-Instead of using the drag-and-drop functionality to import images through Xcode one can use the provided [getAsset.bash](/scripts/getAsset.bash) script which takes an image as input and produces a `<image name>.imageset` resource under `Assets.xcassets`.
+The [xc_asset.sh](/scripts/xc_asset.sh) script can be used to generate `<image name>.imageset` resources instead of relying on the drag-and-drop functionality of Xcode.

 ### Linting
 * Neovim: refer to [this](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#sourcekit) configuration